cristianomartinsdias82/TheGame/README.md

 (This will create the database along with all tables, relationships, the leaderboards view and will ultimately perform initial data seeds)<br/>

-You can test the application at this point by opening a web browser and then reaching out to the following url's: http://localhost:5000/swagger<br/>
+You can test the application at this point by opening a web browser and then reaching out to the following url's:<br/>
+http://localhost:5000/swagger<br/>
 http://localhost:5000/api/v1/leaderboards<br/>